 The President of South Yemen, Abdul-Fattah Ismail, has arrived in Addis Ababa for talks with the Ethiopian Head of State, Mengistu Haile-Mariam.

-The President of South Yemen, Abdul-Fattah Ismail, has arrived in Addis Ababa for talks with the Ethiopian Head of State, Mengistu Haile-Mariam.
+Background: The President of South Yemen, Abdul-Fattah Ismail, has arrived in Addis Ababa for talks with the Ethiopian Head of State, Mengistu Haile-Mariam.
 Officials said Mr. Ismail's visit was part of periodic consultations between the two leaders to promote friendship and co-operation.

 SYNOPSIS: The South Yemen President arrived in Ethiopia on Tuesday (1 May) to be met by Lieutenant-Colonel Mengistu and members of the ruling Provisional Military Administrative Council (PMAC).
 The two leader were due to discuss the Middle East peace treaty between Egypt and Israel and other international issues.